 Do I have out of network benefits?

 If yes, you can look at dietitian nutritionists and other healthcare providers that are outside of your health insurance network.
-If no, ask where you can get a list of dietitians that are in-network for you.
-(This is how you may be able to work with me and have insurance help cover some of the investment.)
+If not, ask where you can get a list of dietitians that are in-network for you.

 Does my insurance cover telehealth visits?

 Sometimes they will know this immediately and sometimes they won’t.
-You may be able to ask about location code 02 or modifier code GT.
+You may be able to ask about location code 02 or modifier code GT or 95.

 In the past year, many insurances have opened up more opportunities for people to see their healthcare providers via telehealth visits.
 Medicare currently accepts telehealth as a way for you to see your providers.